 Nubian village Aswan is a real village which inhabited by Nubian indigenous people.
-In fact, they turned their homes to bazaars, cafes and restaurants.
+In fact, the people at Nubian village turned their homes to bazaars, cafes and restaurants.
 They also have places to display crocodiles.
-There is nothing more delightful than a visit to the Nubian Village Aswan.
+There is nothing more delightful than a visit to this unique village.
 In fact, the village consists of the villages of Siou and Koti.
 They nestled amid lush palm groves.
 The houses painted sky-blue, pink or yellow and often decorated with hajj scenes.
 Chickens peck in the dust and goats chew anything that happens to be lying around!.
 The village features mud brick alleys which twist past walled gardens.
 It is where the only concession to tourism is a signposted Nubian House.

 More details about the Nubian Village Aswan Egypt:

 Seeing the Nubian culture close and personal indeed is a lovely experience.
 In fact, the Nubian village Aswan has unique colorful painted houses.
 It also has basic but comfortable living standards and happy smiley people.
 You can reach the Nubian village Aswan by the Nile boats.
 Taking the boats will let you enjoy the beauty of the Nile River.
 It will also let you enjoy the islands which you will pass through.
 At the Nubian Village Aswan, you will indeed enjoy the simplicity and calm.
 You will enter the Nubian Houses, play and take photos with crocodiles.
 The village has many Places to buy souvenirs, Nubian handicrafts and aromatic herbs.

 How to get to the Nubian Village Aswan: